ranja-sarkar/pca/README.md

 Buy at Amazon: https://a.co/d/2JY2rdj

-**In general, evaluating an unsupervised learning method is hard.**

-Yet, a few known metrics have been discussed here: https://ranjas.substack.com/p/exploring-metrics-in-unsupervised
+**In general, evaluating an unsupervised learning method is hard.** Yet, a few known metrics have been discussed here: https://ranjas.substack.com/p/exploring-metrics-in-unsupervised

 **Apart from PCA, in matrix factorization problems we come across methods like Independent Component Analysis (ICA), and factor analysis**.
-An overview of all of them can be found at scikit-learn's page:
+An overview of them can be found at scikit-learn's page:

 https://scikit-learn.org/stable/modules/decomposition.html

+ICA is a technique used to separate mixed signals into their independent components by maximizing their statistical independence.
+It is widely used in signal processing, image analysis, and biomedical data analysis.

+📌 In PCA, principal components are orthogonal, in ICA independent components are not orthogonal.

+📌 PCA assumes data follows a Gaussian distribution, identifying orthogonal components, whereas ICA assumes a non-Gaussian distribution and does not constrain components to be orthogonal.

+📌 In PCA, principal components are orthogonal, but in ICA, independent components are not orthogonal.

 Among other **anomaly detection methods in an unsupervised setting**, there is **Isolation Forest**:
 <img width="316" alt="2" src="https://github.com/user-attachments/assets/fa7dfbe1-f99e-4dc6-985c-cbdc024d621a">